A processing fee must normally be paid when a foreign national applies for a residence permit in the following case types:

 Family reunification, asylum, residence permit on humanitarian grounds, residence permit as a non-deportable person, accompanying family member of a religious worker.

-Likewise, there is no fee for submitting an application for an extension of a residence permit or a permanent residence permit, or when submitting an appeal or request to reopen a case in the above-mentioned case types.
+Likewise, there is no fee for submitting an application for an extension of one of these case types or for a permanent residence permit, or when submitting an appeal or a request for a case to be re-opened in one of these case types.